SysBioChalmers/reproduce/README.md

 Assesing the quality and reproducibility of absolute proteomic data

-This repository is administered by BenjamÃ­n J. SÃ¡nchez ([@BenjaSanchez](https://github.com/benjasanchez)), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology.
+This repository is administered by Benjamín J. Sánchez ([@BenjaSanchez](https://github.com/benjasanchez)), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology.

 Acknowledgements
 ----------------